NAUMathStat/sunmarc2017/index.md

 ---
 layout: page
-title: Home
+title: SUnMaRC 2017
 ---

-<p><a href="http://www.sunmarc.org">The Southwestern Undergraduate Mathematics Research Conference</a> (SUnMaRC) brings together students and faculty from throughout the southwest for a weekend of mathematics.
-SUnMaRC is designed to provide opportunities for students to attend and/or
-present mathematics research in a supportive and fun atmosphere.
-In addition to student talks, there are invited speakers.</p>
+<p>The 2017 edition of <a href="http://www.sunmarc.org">The Southwestern Undergraduate Mathematics Research Conference</a> (SUnMaRC) takes places on <b>Friday, March 31 through Sunday, April 2</b> at <a href="http://nau.edu">Northern Arizona University</a> in Flagstaff, AZ.
+SUnMaRC brings together students and faculty from throughout the southwest for a weekend of mathematics.
+SUnMaRC is designed to provide opportunities for students to attend or present mathematics research in a supportive and fun atmosphere.
+In addition to student talks, there are <a href="{{ site.baseurl }}/speakers">invited speakers</a>.</p>

 <p>The conference began in 2004 as the Arizona Mathematics Undergraduate Conference.
 In 2008, the conference changed to SUnMaRC to recognize the participation of institutions throughout the southwest.</p>